sparrdrem/otn/README.md

 1.)
 Download the ISO for the latest release of the server and burn it

 2.)
-Download the client files to your modern desktop
+Download the client files to your modern desktop.
+Install TeamViewer (you'll see later why you can't use RDP).

 3 (Optional).)
 Press "Win+R" and type in "shell:startup".
 Make a shortcut of the Frontend and copy the shortcut into the startup.
 This will make it run on startup.